MDMOM HOSPITAL EQUITY INITIATIVE

 Significant racial/ethnic disparities exist.

-- Non-Hispanic Black women experience pregnancy-related mortality at 2.6 times the rate of non-Hispanic White women.
+- Non-Hispanic Black birthing people experience pregnancy-related mortality at 2.6 times the rate of non-Hispanic White birthing people.

-- Non-Hispanic Black women experience severe maternal morbidity at disproportionately high rates.
+- Non-Hispanic Black birthing people and Hispanic birthing people experience severe maternal morbidity at disproportionately high rates.

 LEARNING FROM ADVERSE MATERNAL EVENTS IN MARYLAND